Confronting eikonal and post-Kerr methods with numerical evolution of scalar field perturbations in spacetimes beyond Kerr: Numerical evolution and QNM extraction

 The numerical evolution has been performed on a two-dimensional grid $(r_*,\theta)$, choosing $N_r=7000$ points in the radial direction and $N_\theta=100$ for the angular part.
 We note that spherical harmonics are not eigenfunctions of the angular part of the $\Box$ operator on an axisymmetric spacetime, and this gives rise to a phenomenon called \emph{mode mixing}~\cite{Pazos-Avalos:2004uyd,Hod:1999rx}: an initial multipole $\ell$ will excite additional modes with the same value of $m$.
 However, we find that the most excited modes correspond to the prograde and retrograde modes associated with the initial spherical harmonics $P_\ell^m$, which are the ones we study in this paper, and are also not strongly affected by mode mixing.

-The robustness of the Prony method can be assessed from Fig.~\ref{fig:Prony_estimates}, which reports the Prony estimates for the mode $(a=0.3,\,\ell=m=2,\,\epsilon=0.4)$.
+The robustness of the Prony method can be assessed from Fig.~\ref{fig:Prony_estimates}, which reports the Prony estimates for the mode $(a=0.3,\,\ell=m=2)$ for selected values of $\epsilon$.
 It clearly shows that the frequencies, as well as amplitude and phase, converge to constant values at large starting times $t_i$ of the fit, as the oscillations in the Prony estimates become progressively smaller.
+For completeness, we have reported in Fig.~\ref{fig:Prony_estimates_Kerr} the convergence of the Prony estimates for the Kerr BH $(\epsilon=0)$ for different values of the BH spin.
+Here one can notice that the deviations from the average values tend to increase with the spin of the BH, especially in the amplitude, as expected from the mode mixing effect.
+However, the relative error on the QNM estimates is always $\lesssim 0.2\%$.
 For the statistical analysis, we consider all QNMs, amplitude, and phase values obtained after convergence.
 The final Prony estimates are thus defined as the mean of these values, with statistical uncertainties given by the $90\%$ highest density interval.
 The errors obtained in this way vary around $10^{-3}$ and $10^{-5}$.
 Note that the oscillatory patterns are generally expected when a signal contains small but unmodelled contributions like overtones~\cite{Volkel:2025jdx}.